balu6914/BCNDM/proxy/README.md

-# Monetasa Proxy
+# Datapace Proxy
-Proxy service is part of [Monetasa](monetasa.com) infrastructure.The purpose of service is to act as reverse proxy between subscriber(the user who buy the stream subscription) and stream source (the user who is providing/selling the stream) in [Monetasa](monetasa.com) system.
+Proxy service is part of [Datapace](datapace.com) infrastructure.The purpose of service is to act as reverse proxy between subscriber(the user who buy the stream subscription) and stream source (the user who is providing/selling the stream) in [Datapace](datapace.com) system.

 ## How It Works
 The service provides one HTTP API end point for route registration